aelskens/ray-ease/README.md

 ## Usage

 Effortlessly parallelize your code by simply decorating your functions or classes with the `parallelize` decorator.
-Retrieve the results effortlessly using the `retrieve_parallel_loop` function.
+Retrieve the results using the `retrieve_parallel_loop` function.
 This enables you to parallelize your code with Ray if it's been explicitly initialized or run it serially without any overhead from Ray.

 ### Running a Task